Gauravchandola2022/Youtube_Comments_Sentiment_Analyzer/README.md

 The **YouTube Comments Sentiment Analyzer** is designed for content creators, marketers, and researchers who need to gauge audience sentiment and engagement on YouTube videos.

 **Features**:
--Real-time sentiment analysis of YouTube comments.
+- Real-time sentiment analysis of YouTube comments.
--Visual representation of sentiment data using charts.
+- Visual representation of sentiment data using charts.
--User-friendly interface for easy interaction.
+- User-friendly interface for easy interaction.
--Supports filtering and searching of comments based on sentiment.
+- Supports filtering and searching of comments based on sentiment.

 **Development Status**:
 The project is currently in active development.
 A working prototype is deployed for demonstration purposes, but enhancements and optimizations are ongoing.